jsdealy/latin/miscellae/guideToLatinConversation.md

 Fero, tuli, latum,
 ferre, to bear.

-Fido, fisus sum, fi-
+Fido, fisus sum, fidere, to conjide.
-dere, to conjide.

-Figo, fixi, fixum, fi-
-gure, to fix, to plant.
+Figo, fixi, fixum, figure, to fix, to plant.

-Findo, fidi, fissum, fin-
+Findo, fidi, fissum, findere, to cleave.
-dere, to cleave.

 Fingo, finxi, fictum,
-fingere, to feign, to repre-
+fingere, to feign, to represent. to make.
-sent. to make.

 Flecto, flexi, flexum,
 flectere, to curb, to bend.